sreenaths/spiderman/docs/REBUILD_DATASET.md

-# SpiderMan - Rebuild
+# SpiderMan - Rebuild Dataset
-Recreate dataset from [Spider 1.0](https://yale-lily.github.io/spider) zip into `./dataset_build` directory.
+You can use the following scripts to recreate the dataset from [Spider 1.0](https://yale-lily.github.io/spider) zip into `./dataset_build` directory.
 Current directory if present will be deleted and recreated.
+Changes if any will be overwritten.

 ### Download Source Zip
 Download a copy of the original zip from HuggingFace into `./source` directory